Kingston Historical Society

 Annual Sir John A. Macdonald Dinner -- 200th Anniversary

 The Annual Sir John A. Macdonald Dinner was held this year at the Senior Staff Mess at the Royal Military College on Saturday, January 10th, 2015.
 This dinner was SOLD OUT in record time as it was the 200th Anniversary of the birth of our first Prime Minister.
 It was a splendid evening of fine dining, period music, historical pageantry and food for thought.
 Our special guest speaker was the Honourable Mr. Justice Thomas Cromwell of the Supreme Court of Canada, a former lawyer and resident of Kingston.
 Check back to see photos of the event.

 Saturday, June 6th COMMEMORATION SERVICE of the Death of Sir John A. Macdonald

-The Kingston Historical Society invites you to remember Sir John A. Macdonald on Saturday, 6 June, 2015, with an event that combines commemoration, pageantry, history and conviviality in a special outdoor setting.
-Please join us at 1:30 p.m. in Kingston’s Cataraqui Cemetery to remember Canada’s first Prime Minister, Sir John Alexander Macdonald, who died on this day in 1891.
+The Kingston Historical Society remembered Sir John A. Macdonald on Saturday, 6 June, 2015, with an event that combined commemoration, pageantry, history and conviviality in a special outdoor setting.
+Participants congregated at 1:30 p.m. in Kingston’s Cataraqui Cemetery to remember Canada’s first Prime Minister, Sir John Alexander Macdonald, who died on this day in 1891.

-This annual commemorative ceremony features members of the Fort Henry Guard, the Royal Canadian Mounted Police, Bellevue House Staff in period dress, as well as many dignitaries and representatives of local organizations who will lay wreathes at the grave.
+This annual commemorative ceremony featured members of the Fort Henry Guard, the Royal Canadian Mounted Police, Bellevue House Staff in period dress, as well as many dignitaries and representatives of local organizations who laid wreathes at the grave.

-Before and after the ceremony, all visitors are welcome to tour the historic and picturesque Cataraqui Cemetery which is now a National Historic Site.
+Before and after the ceremony, all visitors were welcome to tour the historic and picturesque Cataraqui Cemetery which is a National Historic Site.
 (972 Purdy Mills Road off Counter Street).
-Refreshments will be served in the outdoors chapel following the service.
+Refreshments were served in the outdoors chapel following the service.

 Please click on the event for more details.